nanddeepn/nanddeepn.github.io/_posts/2026-02-28-foundry-models-in-copilot-studio.md

 **4) Responsible AI (RAI)**

-Microsoft recommends applying **Responsible AI (RAI) policies** for the models you use and managing that in Azure AI Foundry.
+Microsoft recommends applying **Responsible AI (RAI) policies** for the models you use and managing that in Microsoft Foundry.

 ## Design Pattern: How to Structure Prompts When You Bring Your Own Model